ZarmDev/arch-linux-guide/git.md

 cat ~/.ssh/id_rsa.pub

 Enter the output in SSH keys in Github and then add a new SSH key with any title and the cat output into the "key" box

+Check if your authenticated by running ssh -T git@github.com and enter yes if it says a message about authenticity